Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Thanks a lot," Stuart said.
 He took out his wallet to give him something and saw that he had only a few dollars in it.

 "Don't bother," he said to Stuart.
 "You'll likely need whatever you got left."
-He slammed down the tailgate, climbed back into the cab and the truck took off.
+He slammed shut the tailgate, climbed back into the cab and the truck took off.

 Tired and hungry, his clothes dirty from the asphalt, Stuart looked and felt like a mess.
-But all he could think about was finding Alyssa.
+But all he could think about was finding out what had happened to him.
+And how had he lost over two months of his life.

 Shannen sat dejected, staring at the table in her trailer at Ray-Art Studios, her jaw resting in her left hand.
 Every once in a while she would futilely flick her right hand towards the can of soda in front of her.
 But the can didn't move.